Bookmark and Share

 ___________________________________________________

-Are policymakers failing to pay sufficient attention to the climate disruption risks of methane?
+Are policymakers failing to pay sufficient attention to the climate instability risks of methane?

 Focusing disproportionately on controlling those greenhouse gases like carbon dioxide that produce warming impacts in the distant future at the expense of not controlling those gases like methane that inflict climate disruption impacts in the immediate future, could yield a harvest of regrets.